Rescaled Leptonic Unitarity Triangles and Rephasing Invariants: Summary

 We find that the effective CP-conserving invariants $\widetilde{\cal R}^{}_{\alpha i}$ in matter can be regarded as a linear combination of their vacuum counterparts ${\cal R}^{}_{\alpha 1}$, ${\cal R}^{}_{\alpha 2}$, and ${\cal R}^{}_{\alpha 3}$.
 The corresponding composition matrices $X^{e}_{}$ and $X^{\mu\tau}_{}$ are mostly determined by the matter potential $A^{}_{CC}$, neutrino mass-squared differences, and the first row of the PMNS matrix, due to the fact that only the CC contribution to the coherent $\nu^{}_{e} e^{-}_{}$ forward scattering affects the neutrino oscillation behaviors in matter.
-This finding provides us with an intuitive new perspective to understand the interplay between known parameters ($\theta^{}_{12}$, $\theta^{}_{13}$, $\Delta^{}_{21}$, $|\Delta^{}_{31}|$ or $|\Delta^{}_{32}|$) and unknown parameters ($\theta^{}_{23}$ octant, CP phase $\delta$, neutrino mass ordering) in various neutrino oscillation experiments, both with or without matter effect.
 Thanks to appreciable progress in the last few years, the measurements of the first row of the PMNS matrix and the neutrino mass-squared differences have entered the subpercent precision era.
 We observe that the evolution of the composition matrices $X^{e}_{}$ and $X^{\mu\tau}_{}$ with respect to the matter potential is well understood once the neutrino mass ordering is established.
-This indicated us that data from accelerator, reactor, and atmospheric neutrino experiments, which probe different energy ranges, targets, and baselines, can be effectively converted to ${\cal R}^{}_{\alpha i}$ and ${\cal J}$ in vacuum using these relations.
-The synergy among the different experiments, combined in a global analysis, helps reduce uncertainties in those unknown mixing parameters.
 The JUNO reactor experiment recently measured $\theta^{}_{12}$ and $\Delta^{}_{21}$ with improved accuracy~\cite{JUNO:2025gmd, JUNO:2022mxj}, and it is expected to achieve increasing sensitivity to the mass ordering options~\cite{JUNO:2015zny, JUNO:2024jaw}.
-This kind of improvement will certainly help to predict the composition matrices with greater accuracy, which is a crucial step in determining the unknown parameters and reducing their uncertainties.
+This kind of improvement increases the accuracy we predict the composition matrices.
+With the language of composition matrices, data from accelerator, reactor, and atmospheric neutrino experiments, which probe different energy ranges, targets, and baselines, can be effectively converted to ${\cal R}^{}_{\alpha i}$ and ${\cal J}$ in vacuum using these relations.
+The synergy among the different experiments, combined in a global analysis, will certainly help reduce uncertainties in those unknown mixing parameters ($\theta^{}_{23}$ octant, CP phase $\delta$, neutrino mass ordering).